NeoCortex97/StreamOverlay/README.md

 # StreamOverlay
-A python tool that creates stream overlays that look like a termianl ui.
+A python tool that creates stream overlays that consist of unicode characters that form Borders and patterns So that it looks like The Stream would be inside of a shell window.

-This project is developed during live streams.
+This tool uses python and the PIL fork pillow to render Text to an image.